prateeek28/Flappy-Bird/README.md

  *
  * @section learning_outcome Learning Outcome
  *
- * This project was created to strengthen understanding of:
+ * This project was created to strengthen the understanding of:
  * - Event-driven programming in Qt
  * - Real-time rendering
  * - Object-oriented design in C++